brownian-motion/LispCompiler/README.md

  - Subtraction (- a b c ...) - subtracts the value of all variables after the first from the first variable.
 Equivalent to (- a (+ b c ...))

 # Status
-The compiler is currently capable of tokenizing text input, and generating a parse tree from annotated tokens.
+The compiler is currently capable of tokenizing text input, generating a parse tree from annotated tokens (stored in a .jtoken file), and generating a syntax tree.
-Current progress is under way of generating a syntax tree from a parse tree.
+Current progress is under way to establish a runtime environment.
 For more details, see the git logs of this project.